Crescent Cemetery - Updates & Changes

 Ownership

-• When the plot is sold, it will have a name listed as the owner(s).
+• All sold plots will have a name listed as the owner(s).
 Over time, it is important to update the owner’s name to someone who is still living.
 Having a plot in your great grandfather’s name that passed away in 1900 will make it hard for us to know who has the right to be buried in the plot.
 Having the original certificate of ownership will solve most issues.
 Once the grave is occupied, the deceased is considered the owner.

-• When you own a plot you are free to sell it, if you do not need it anymore.
+• You are free to sell your unused plot, if you want.
+The cemetery will not buy them back.
 You must fill out a transfer/change/sell sheet with your information & the buyer’s information, so we will have record of who owns the plot.

 • When you buy a plot, you are not buying the actual ground; you are buying the “right” to be buried there.